YuriyIvon/DatabaseBenchmark/README.md

 `Queryable` gives a hint if the field is going to participate in query conditions.
 Based on this information some table builders may generate more optimal definitions.

-Once the file is ready, you can create the table in all database management systems you are comparing:
+Once the definition is ready, you can create the table in all database management systems you are comparing:

 ```
 DatabaseBenchmark create --DatabaseType=SqlServer --ConnectionString="Data Source=.;Initial Catalog=benchmark;Integrated Security=True;" --TableFilePath=SalesTable.json --TraceQueries=true